stronk-dev/Tokyo-Night-Linux/README.md

 - Spotify: Manually edit ./config/spicetify/Themes/Base/color.ini
 - Discord: There is an <a href="https://limeshark.dev/editor/Nocturnal">online editor</a> to edit all the themes
 - Polybar comes bundled with various modules.
 Check out their  for more info.
 Also check out the <a href="https://github.com/adi1090x/polybar-themes#readme">readme</a> of polybar-themes if you are using I3.
-- Picom can be turned on to enable transparency for I3
+- Picom can be be configured for more or less transparency or different kinds of blur.
+The included config uses dual-kawase blur which goes over an image as background

 ## Installation
 ### Copying files